cedtwo/redb_model/README.md

 ### Variable Ordering

 All composite key/value variables are combined as a tuple in the order they are defined.
+This is intended but can be changed if there is any reason to do so.

 ### The `Model` definition and `redb::TableDefinition`

-The `redb::TableDefinition` uses `'static` references of the variables types `Model`, with the exception of `String` which uses a `'static` string slice.
+The `redb::TableDefinition` uses `'static` references of the types defined in the `Model`, with the exception of `String` which uses a `'static` string slice.
 This is to ensure that calling `as_values` returns references suitable for database calls.

 License: MIT OR Apache-2.0